Baqend/guide/src/topics/baqend-code/index.md

       });
     });
   } else {
-    //we are anonymous, lets redirect the user to a login page res.redirect('http://myApp.baqend.com/login');
+    // We are anonymous, lets redirect the user to a login page res.redirect('http://myApp.baqend.com/login');
     res.send();
   }